Vmoto Revenues Decline and That’s Not the Talking Point

-In September 2024, we had written extensively on Vmoto, analysing why the company has major headwinds.
+In September 2024, we wrote extensively on Vmoto, analysing why the company has major headwinds.
 The Chinese market has bigger rivals like Yadea, which are also fast improving their quality levels.
-Their size allows them to offer products cheaper.
+Their size allows them to offer products cheaply.

 Then, significant markets like India are out of bounds for Vmoto as local manufacturers dominate.